mounir-12/NLU-projects/project2/bert/Readme.md

     \ --train_batch_size=16 --max_seq_length=128 --max_predictions_per_seq=20
     \ --num_train_steps=50000 --num_warmup_steps=5000 --learning_rate=2e-5
 ```

-The code to generate the `bert_corpus.tfrecord` file is inside the Jupyter notebook.

 #### Finetuning
 We only use the validation data for finetuning.
 The file `bert_model.py` can be used to train a model and predict on the prediction set.